marco-almeida/gobank/README.md

 - [X] Containerization (using docker multi-stage builds)
 - [X] Container Orchestration (using docker compose)
 - [X] Graceful shutdown
-- [ ] Event streaming along with WebSockets or Server-Sent Events to notify clients of requested actions
-- [ ] Caching with Redis/Memcached
 - [ ] Testing (with coverage analysis) triggered by CI/CD

 ## Project Layout